emilwennstrom/SepsisTS/README.md

 <br>

 We tested the accuracy of the model for each time interval, as well as the minimal set of features needed to predict.
 We defined our own architecture, and we used optimizers, dropout and early stopping and cross fold validation.
+The notebook is Sepsis_notebook.ipynb
 <br>
 <br> <br> <br> <br>
 Citation: